Something for Everyone in the Town of Luquillo

 For some outdoor art, there are statues and other outdoor art located around town.
 There is a statue of the Taino indian cheif Loquillo in a little park just off Calle 14 de Julio — You can see the back of the statue from Route 3.
 There is also a bust of a prominent town person, Rosendo Matienzo Cintron, in the main plaza.
 There are also some metal sculptures around town, especially down by La Pared.

-My favorite art is being done by some local residents who are artists.
-Located beachfront on the eastern end of the road at Playa Azul (right by the condos), the residents have started making beautiful murals.
-Some are painted and some are mosaic tiles.
+My favorite art are the murals around town by local artists.
+You will see many on the blocks downtown blocks surrounding the public plaza area and some are located beachfront on the eastern end of the road at Playa Azul (right by the condos).
 Stop by and check them out.
 They are bright, cheery and colorful.
-There are also many murals going up around the downtown area, it is one colorful place!

 For people who feel need to connect, the main square in Luquillo offers a free WiFi zone.